 We view addiction as a chronic disease that has complicated roots and necessitates a dynamic approach in order for treatment to be effective.
 Addiction is not a disease of personal weakness or short-comings.
 We live in a society that is continually becoming more dehumanized and detached from personal connections and interactions.
 Meeting for a cup of coffee is being replaced by text messages.
 Meaningful connections with fellow members of our society is continually being replaced by apps that ask users to swipe left or right.
 Convenience is taking precedent and prevalence over purpose and true engagement.
-We contend that this alienation is a major root cause of addiction in our society and that the formation of addiction to substances can best be described by systems that create the environments (sociological, economic, and otherwise in nature) that lead to chronic substance use.
+We contend that this alienation is a major root cause of addiction in our society and that the formation of addiction to substances such as angel dust can best be described by systems that create the environments (sociological, economic, and otherwise in nature) that lead to chronic substance use.

 Lapse Vs Relapse